 - a protruding tongue

-People who have Down syndrome usually have cognitive development profiles that suggest mild to moderate intellectual disability.
+People with Down syndrome usually have cognitive development profiles that suggest mild to moderate intellectual disability.
 However, cognitive development and intellectual ability are highly variable.

-However, most people with Down syndrome can attend school and become active, valued members of the community.
+With engagement and regular therapy, most people with Down syndrome can attend school and become active members of the community.

 There may also be a higher risk of: